Bahiya Sutta Talks

 In describing the Noble Truth of Stress the Buddha is teaching to see clearly and with dispassion that these experiences are inevitable and are to be understood as impermanent manifestations of non-self or the ego-personality.
 Stress arises from the ego-personality wanting these and all other experiences to be different than they are.
-The ego-personality is what has taken form through the five clinging aggregates.
-[A]
+The ego-personality is what has taken form through the five clinging-aggregates.

 By putting aside all views of self, by letting go of the attachment to the ego-personality, no views are left to influence the experience of the present moment.
 Clear vision and Right View then define our experience.

 This is mindfulness of the Buddha’s Dhamma.
-Whole-Hearted practice of Shamatha-Vipassana meditation within the framework of the Eightfold Path is what the Buddha taught to develop dispassionate mindfulness free of the ego-personalities discriminating and discursive views.
+Whole-hearted practice of Jhana meditation within the framework of the Eightfold Path is what the Buddha taught to develop dispassionate mindfulness free of the ego-personalities discriminating and discursive views.

 Shortly after Bahiya’s encounter with the Buddha and his enlightenment, he was attacked and killed by a cow.
 The Buddha, upon hearing of Bahiya’s death instructed some monks to retrieve the body, to cremate it properly and to prepare a memorial to Bahiya.